 Cooking with Arthritis: 7 Tips for Success

 Osteoarthritis and Rheumatoid Arthritis can both make cooking more challenging for older adults who live with either condition.
 Even the simplest of tasks such as slicing an apple or removing the lid on a plastic container can cause pain for seniors.
 There are, however, steps you can take to make cooking a little easier.
 From how you organize your kitchen to making use of adaptive utensils, these tips can help.
+Furthermore, there are kitchen remodeling solutions that can help make your kitchen more organized and easier to navigate for older adults.

 7 Tips to Make Cooking Easier for Arthritis Sufferers